CypRiv/genal/README.md

 > **Note:**
 >
 > You can call the `genal.Geno.prs` method on any `Geno` instance (containing at least the EA, BETA, and either SNP or CHR/POS columns).
-The data does not need to be clumped, and there is no limit to the number of instruments used to compute the scores.
+The data does not need to be clumped, and there is no limit to the number of SNPs used to compute the scores.

 ### Mendelian Randomization <a name="paragraph3.5"></a>